SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%timeout @ExampleUser 12h30mins what an idiot`

 - **%translate** `<message>`
-    - Info: Translates a message or a specified string into english.
+    - Info: **Slash version available.** Translates a message or a specified string into english.
 Either type your own message, reply to a message or specify a message via message ID or Link.
 Attempts to recognise the original language.
     - Example: `%translate bonjour!`

 - **%unban** `<@user>`